Canppchk/exceed_proj/README.md

 *This is group 3's project in Exceed camp frontend part.*

 ## What is CABP?
-**CABP** is Covid Alert Button for Patient Monitor use for monitoring Covid-19 patients especially elderly person.<br>
+**CABP** is Covid Alert Belt for Patient Monitor used for monitoring Covid-19 patients especially elderly persons.
-It can check and notify the monitorer whenever patient is in danger ex. falling, gas leak.<br>
+It can check and notify the monitoring whenever the patient is in danger ex. falling, gas leak.
-It can send message directly to patient.<br>
+It can send messages directly to attendants.
-And also can set schedule for some activities like, have a medicine at 11:00 pm Sunday and Monday, It will send the message to patient when the time come.
-see [how to use.](#how-to-use-cabp)
+And also can set a schedule for some activities like, have medicine at 11:00 pm Sunday and Monday, It will send the message to the patient when the time comes. see [how to use.](#how-to-use-cabp)

 ---